RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 > .col12 (will automatically make a div with the given property that follows the .)
 > rounded (will round edges of objects, won't make them circular though!
 If it isn't as round as you'd like, make your own CSS class.)
 > .col6*2 (will automatically make the div with class as above, but will make as many as you are multiplying by.)
+> order-NUMBER (will be in the given order from left to right ~ order-1 would be the first thing on the page read from left to right.)

 > **container-fluid (will remove margins from the container so that it stretches edge-to-edge.)**